Hi there! I'm Kanjun ("can-june"). I enjoy creating teams, institutions, cultures, words, and code.

 - I co-founded and lived at The Archive, which you can learn about on the Today Show.

-- I grew Dropbox from 300 to 1500 people as Chief of Staff, and was fortunate to get the equivalent of a business school education along the way.
+- I grew Dropbox from 300 to 1500 people as Chief of Staff after college, and was fortunate to get the equivalent of a business school education along the way.

 - I co-authored Sew Electric, a book that teaches kids programming using sewable electronics, and tinkered with hardware at the MIT Media Lab.